KocogluFerdi/Unnecessarily-complex-copy-cpp/README.md

 The file transfer happens via one of these three protocols:

-PIPE, MESSAGE QUEUE, and SHARED MEMORY
+PIPE, SHARED MEMORY and MESSAGE QUEUE

 ## Progress